axem-solutions/dem/README.md

 ### I'd like to work on a project already configured with DEM...

-In this case you only need to initialize the Dev Env with:
+In this case you only need to enter the project's root directory and initialize the Dev Env with:

     dem init